JuliaCollections/DataStructures.jl/docs/src/circ_deque.md

 *Note:* Julia's `Vector` type also provides this interface, and thus can be used as a deque.
-However, the `CircularDeque` type in this package is implemented as a circular buffer, and thus avoids copying elements when modifications are made to the first of the vector.
+However, the `CircularDeque` type in this package is implemented as a circular buffer, and thus avoids copying elements when modifications are made to the front of the vector.

 Benchmarks show that the performance of `CircularDeque` is several times faster than `Deque`.